Everything is better with time- Dry Aged Beef

 If you’ve been following along with Oak Barn Beef, you have probably already asked yourself, “What exactly is dry-aged beef?”
 Well, dry aging is utilizing time and technique to make the highest quality beef for you and your family.

 Beef is a fantastic source of protein, but that does not equate to all beef being prepared in the same way.
 In fact, only 10% of beef in the United States goes through the process of dry aging.
-To go through dry aging, all our beef is placed in a climate controlled room for 21 days to allow naturally present enzymes to break down collagen, which holds muscle fibers together and causes beef to toughen.
+To go through dry aging, all our beef is placed in a climate controlled room for 21 days to allow naturally present enzymes to break down collagen.
+Collagen holds muscle fibers together and causes beef to toughen, so when it is broken down, it is much more satisfying to chew (also known as tenderness).
 This process also encourages water evaporation which creates a more intensified flavor.
 Consequently, beef that goes through dry aging becomes much more tender and has a richer flavor profile than beef that does not go through that process.

 Normally, you would need to go look at a menu at a fancy steakhouse to get that high-quality beef.
 Now there’s nothing wrong with wanting to get all dressed up for a nice dinner, but through Oak Barn Beef you not only provide your family with high-quality protein that has been dry aged for maximum flavor, but you can enjoy and customize the experience at your own home!

 And, as George always used to say, “There’s nothin’ like staying home for real comfort and conversation.”